Spin-Orbit Misalignments of Eccentric Black Hole Mergers in AGN Disks: Models

 and the Hill radius

 where $m_{\rm bin}$ is the mass of the binary, $c_s$ is the local sound speed in the disk, and $\Omega_{\bullet}$ is the binary orbital frequency around the SMBH.

+We note that using the total sound speed implicitly assumes optically thick, slow-diffusion conditions under which the radiation field remains coupled to the gas \citep{2024ApJ...974..106C}.
+In \citetalias{Sirko03} disks, radiation pressure is important mainly in the innermost regions (typically $\leq 10^3R_g$, e.g \citealt{GoodmanTan2004,pAGN}), encompassing only a small fraction of embedded stellar-mass black holes \citep[e.g.][]{2017MNRAS.464..946S} and where the optical depth is high.
+The fast-diffusion regime, in which radiation pressure decouples from the gas ($\tau \lesssim c/c_s$), is not modeled here, as it mainly occurs in the outer disk where gas pressure dominates and radiation pressure does not significantly influence the Bondi radius.

-When $R_B<R_H$, we refer to the binary as being in an accretion dominated (\textbf{AD}) regime of the disk.
+When $R_B<R_H$, we refer to the binary as being in an accretion-dominated (\textbf{AD}) regime of the disk.
 On the other hand, we refer to the binary as being in a tidally limited (\textbf{TL}) regime when $R_H<R_B$.
 It follows that the mass accretion rate onto the binary can be approximated as

 where $\rho_{\rm g}$ is the disk density.
 The accretion rate is set by the smaller of the two characteristic radii, since gas accretion is limited by the more restrictive scale.
 In order to properly reflect that accretion begins at the boundary set by the minimum value between $R_B$ and $R_H$, we further restrict our analysis to binaries that are well embedded within their Hill sphere.
 This ensures we do not overestimate the accretion rate for binaries whose semi-major axis would otherwise extend close to the Hill radius.

-When $\dot{M}$ is in the accretion dominated regime we model it as $ \dot{M}_{\rm AD} = 0.8 \, \dot{M}$, corresponding with recent hydrodynamical simulations of inclined \citep{Dittmann24} and eccentric \citep{2024ApJ...970..107C} binaries.
-However, we note that this generally corresponds to accretion rates far exceeding than the binary's Eddington limit (see Section~\ref{sec:caveats}).
+When $\dot{M}$ is in the accretion dominated regime we model it as $ \dot{M}_{\rm AD} = 0.08 \, \dot{M}$, corresponding with recent hydrodynamical simulations of inclined \citep{Dittmann24} and eccentric \citep{2024ApJ...970..107C} binaries.
+However, we note that this generally corresponds to accretion rates far exceeding the binary's Eddington limit (see Section~\ref{sec:caveats}), so we do not explicitly assume that the inflowing gas is deposited into the black holes.
+Instead, similar to the analysis of \citet{Tagawa20}, we quantify the angular momentum exchange per inflowing gas parcel phenomenologically through the parameter $f_{\rm rot}$ where for $f_{\rm rot} = 1$ the transferred angular momentum corresponds to that of a circular orbit at $a_{\rm bin}$.
+A lower value of $f_{\rm rot}$ (e.g., 0.1) corresponds to less torque applied to the binary, for say, less rotationally supported gas.
+On the other hand, a very high efficiency (e.g., $f_{\rm rot}$ = 10), translates to ten times more angular momentum transport per unit mass than the circular Keplerian case.